Real-time information is not posted on this page.

 People sleeping rough

-SA Housing Authority coordinates Code Red and Code Blue extreme weather responses across South Australia in partnership with other service providers.
+SA Housing Trust coordinates Code Red and Code Blue extreme weather responses across South Australia in partnership with other service providers.

 When a Code Red or Code Blue response is activated, homelessness services will visit known rough sleeper locations to make people aware of the supports available to them.
 Information will be available on: